-There's the rub: Danish Queen's husband refuses to share her grave
+There's the rub - Danish Queen's husband refuses to share her grave

 "For the Prince, the decision not to buried beside the Queen is the natural consequence of not having been treated equally to his spouse - by not having the title and role he has desired," she added.

-Prince Henrik retired last year and denounced his title of Prince Consort.
+Prince Henrik retired last year and renounced his title of Prince Consort.
 Since then he has participated in very few official duties and instead spent much of his time at his private vineyard in France, although he is still married to the queen and they officially live together.

 In Denmark, a princess traditionally becomes queen, when her husband takes the throne.